Mid-Term Subscription Change Scenarios in Usage Based Billing

 }

-- Usage tracking restarts from zero for the new term.
+| Usage tracking | Restarts from zero for the new term |

-Scenario 5: One-time top-up of entitlements mid-term
+Scenario 6: Top-up of entitlements mid-term

 Scenario